Frequently Asked Questions

 Students who live at home with their parents/legal guardians in their primary residence in one of the following counties could qualify to be exempt:

 - Kentucky: Boone, Campbell, Gallatin, Grant, Kenton, Pendleton

 In addition, the following conditions could qualify a student to be exempt:

 - Part-time student (taking less than 9 credit hours a semester)

 If you would like to be considered for an exemption based on these criteria, please complete a Housing Exemption Form and submit it to the Department of Student Affairs no later than August 15, 2015.

 When is the deadline for submitting my housing application?

 The deadline for submitting an application is August 1st.
 If this date has passed, please call 859-344-3544 to see if your application can still be accepted.

 Are the halls safe and secure?

-We have a campus safety office that is here to ensure the safety and security of all TMC students.
+We have campus safety officers on patrol 24 hours a day 365 days a year to ensure the safety and security of all TMC students.
 In order to enter a residence hall you must swipe your college ID.
 Only residents living in that building have access.
 There are security cameras on all doors of the residence halls to provide extra safety.
-We have staff members at the desk of the halls during the late evening until morning hours.
+Resident assistance staff and campus safety monitor the front desk of each hall during the late evening until morning hours.